What can I compost?

 If you sign up early on the day your neighborhood gets collected, we are sometimes able to drop off that day.

 Yeah, it's kind of confusing.
 We had to google it, and apparently it can go either way.
 In our case, it means we're picking up every other week.
-This is ideal for households of two or less.
+This is ideal for households of two or less who are not avid cooks.

 Our buckets are 4 gallon capacity, square-shaped for space efficiency.
 They conveniently fit under your sink or in most cabinets.

 Sure thing!
-Team members have the option to receive a compost giveback once yearly.
-It takes about 6 months to get it perfect, so that is how long we ask members to be with us before receiving their first compost giveback.
+Team members have the option to receive a compost once yearly, and we do compost giveback with bucket swaps in the Spring and Fall.
+It takes about a full year for our special process, though we only ask members to be with us for 6 months before receiving their first compost giveback.